ricardoquesada/bluepad32/docs/adding_new_custom_platform.md

 ## 1. Custom platform file

-Use the existing platform as an exmaple:
+Use the existing platform as an example:

 * [src/main/uni_platform_custom_1.c]